monk-io/docs/docs/lifecycle/cluster-create-1.md

 :::tip success

-You are all set to [Run templates in a cluster](running-templates-cluster)!
+You are all set to [Run Kits in a cluster](running-templates-cluster)!

 :::